Skip to content

 Typist looks for untyped usages: interface{} or any where specific types would be better, untyped constants that should have explicit types, and type assertions that could be eliminated with better design.
 It also hunts for duplicated type definitions - the same types defined in multiple packages, similar types with different names, and type aliases that could be unified.

-Using grep patterns to find type definitions, interface{} usage, and any usage combined with Serena’s semantic analysis, Typist discovers type definitions across the codebase, identifies semantic duplicates that are structurally similar, analyzes usage patterns where untyped code appears, and generates specific actionable refactoring recommendations.
+Using grep patterns and Serena’s semantic analysis, it discovers type definitions, identifies semantic duplicates, analyzes untyped usage patterns, and generates refactoring recommendations.

-Today’s hybrid languages like Go, C# and F# support both strong and dynamic typing.
-Seeing strong typing as arising from continuous improvement area is a particularly novel insight: rather than enforcing strict typing upfront, we can develop quickly with flexibility, then let autonomous agents like Typist trail behind, strengthening type safety over time.
+The static v. dynamic typing debate has raged for decades.
+Today’s hybrid languages like Go, C#, TypeScript and F# support both strong and dynamic typing.
+Continuous typing improvement offers a new and refreshing perspective on this old debate: rather than enforcing strict typing upfront, we can develop quickly with flexibility, then let autonomous agents like Typist trail behind, strengthening type safety over time.
+This allows us to get the best of both worlds: rapid development without getting bogged down in type design, while still achieving strong typing and safety as the codebase matures.

-Functional Pragmatist: The Pragmatic Purist 🔄
+Functional Pragmatist: The Pragmatic Purist

-Section titled “Functional Pragmatist: The Pragmatic Purist 🔄”
+Section titled “Functional Pragmatist: The Pragmatic Purist ”

 Repository Quality Improver: The Holistic Analyst